Josh Brown (cricketer): Biography

 he did not even have his name on the back of his kit.
 Commentator Adam Gilchrist described Brown as "his new favourite player" and Brown spoke of this being meaningful as he had himself taken time-off school to watch Gilchrist play at The Gabba.
 Brown received publicity because uniquely in modern sport he played the innings using a bat he had made himself.
 Brown played consistently at the top of the batting order for Brisbane Heat throughout the rest of the 2022-23 Big Bash and they reached the final against Perth Scorchers on February 4, 2023.
 In the Big Bash Final, Brown opened the innings as Brisbane batted first and scored 25 from twelve balls with the Scorchers ultimately winning the title.
+On 26 February 2023, he made his List A debut for Queensland against the New South Wales in the 2022–23 Marsh One-Day Cup.

 He was given a full contract by Brisbane Heat for 2023-24 Big Bash League season.
 On 22 January 2024, Brown hit the equal second-fastest century in the competition's history, reaching 100 from 41 balls, before finishing on 140 runs from 57 balls including a tournament record 12 sixes as well as 10 fours in the Qualifier Final against the Adelaide Strikers in Carrara, Queensland.
 It was also the third highest individual score in Big Bash history.
 The innings propelled the Brisbane Heat into the BBL13 Final against the Sydney Sixers.
 On 24 January 2024 he opened the batting in the Big Bash Final for the second consecutive season.
 He top scored for Brisbane Heat with 53 from 38 balls, as his side won the title, defeating Sydney Sixers at the Sydney Cricket Ground.

 In January 2024, Brown signed for the Chattogram Challengers for the Bangladesh Premier League.
 In April 2024, he agreed a two-year contract with the Melbourne Renegades.

 In September 2024, he made his debut for Victoria cricket team in the One-Day Cup in a four-wicket victory over Tasmanian Tigers.
 However, Brown was delisted by Victoria after only one season with the state.